avular-robotics/user-container/README.md

     ```

 ## Using the user container for development
 We suggest that you do all your development inside the user container.
-This will ensure that your code runs on the robot as expected and will not be lost
-when the robot is updated.
+This will ensure that your code runs on the Origin as expected and will not be lost when the Origin is updated.

 First of all, you need to start the user container.
 You can do this by running the following command:
 ```bash